Picking the Right Clothing Displays for Your Fashion Boutique

 Here’s our second target customer, let’s call her – Trendy Jenn:

 Target customers: Wealthy fashionistas with a strong sense of style and the money to spend on it.

-Shopping behavior: Very high spend on purchase, shops for designer labels, focuses on quality & style.
+Shopping behavior: Very high spend on a purchase, shops for designer labels, focus on quality & style.